OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 effort has gone into build and portability issues with Sage's more than 150 dependencies.

-The majority of issues have been built-related issues.
+The majority of issues have been build-related issues.
 Runtime issues are less common, as many of Sage's dependencies are primarily mathematical, numerical code--mostly CPU-bound algorithms that have little use of platform-specific APIs.
 Another reason is that, although there are some